-The company has achieved rapid growth during the past few years, increasing its gold output from roughly 230,000 ounces in 2007 to more than 1 million ounces in 2012.
+The company has achieved rapid growth during the past few years, increasing its gold output from roughly 230,000 ounces in 2007 to just under 1.1 million ounces in 2013.

 All of Agnico's producing assets are in the relatively stable and mining-friendly countries of Canada, Finland, and Mexico.

 Gold companies tend to be countercyclical.
 They also provide an excellent hedge to inflation risk.
 Read more

 Agnico's newer mines on average exhibit higher production costs than original flagship mine LaRonde.
 As a result, bringing the newer mines on line has deteriorated the firm's cost position (on a byproduct basis) closer to the industry average.